 Kaua‘i’s warm, crystalline water, its thriving reef system and its mostly sunny skies make it a natural for snorkeling.
 Because the GARDEN ISLE is the oldest of the inhabited islands, nature has had millions of years to develop its reefs and the hundreds of species of fish—some found nowhere else in the world—that populate them.

 The longest reef on the island is off ANINI BEACH on Kaua‘i’s North Shore.
 Here, the near-shore water is generally shallow and, at reef’s edge, underwater canyons provide ample opportunity to explore.
-To get to this beach, take Highway 56 and pass KILAUEA.
-Take a right on Kalihiwai Road (just past the bridge) and a left on Anini Road.
+To get to this beach, take Highway 56 past KILAUEA.
+Take a right on Kalihiwai Road (just past the bridge), and then a left on Anini Road.

-PO‘IPU BEACH PARK on the South Shore, LYDGATE PARK near Kapa‘a and KE‘E BEACH at the end of the road past HANALEI are other good snorkeling picks.
+PO‘IPU BEACH PARK, on the south shore, LYDGATE PARK, near Kapa‘a, are other good snorkeling picks.